transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 To move beyond the limitations of pure form, we introduce two additional elements, inspired by the transimmanent framework:

 * **This (τ):** The unmarkable context of direct experience, co-arising with all distinctions.
 We represent it with the Greek letter tau (τ). τ represents the immediate, unmediated, present experience – the *felt sense* of being that is neither prior to nor separate from conceptualization or categorization.
-It's the *unmarkable* object (thus, being unmarkable, it's *not* an object), the *experiential* mode.
+It's the *unmarkable* aspect (thus, being unmarkable, it's *not* an object), the *experiential* mode.
 It *cannot* be operated upon by the mark from the perspective of an agent operating within the framework.
 It's the non-dual aspect of experience that *Laws of Form* attempts to represent, but can never fully capture.
 It's important to emphasize that τ is *not* presented as a metaphysical substance or as any ultimate transcendent reality, but as a *heuristic device*, a *placeholder* for the immediacy of experience that lies beyond the reach of conceptualization.
 It's a *pointer*, not a *definition*.

 * **The Gap (—):** A meta-operator that voids assertions of equivalence between any mark (or system of marks) and τ.
 This represents the fundamental and unbridgeable difference between *any* representation and the reality it attempts to represent.
 It's the inherent limitation of *Laws of Form*, and of *any* formal system.
 It's the recognition that the map is *not* the territory, that language always falls short of experience.
 It functions as a *meta-operator*, a constant reminder of incompleteness.
 We represent it with a long dash (—).